-Therefore, this ebook keeps most of the 2009 notes intact2, and adds present-day notes separately (after the 2009 notes) to further explore key concepts (e.g. effective habit-forming).
+Therefore, this ebook keeps most of the 2009 notes intact, and adds present-day notes separately (after the 2009 notes) to further explore key concepts (e.g. effective habit-forming).

-1 As a series comprised of 4 blog posts - hence why this ebook is divided into 4 parts.
+&lt;sup>1 As a series comprised of 4 blog posts - hence why this ebook is divided into 4 parts.

-2 By removing enough political incorrectness to avoid 50% of hate-mail, amongst other things.
+&lt;sup>2 By removing enough political incorrectness to avoid 50% of hate-mail, amongst other things.

 Furthermore, in the spirit of Sir Terry Prachett's Discworld novel series, the ebook is packed with footnotes, filled with tangential thoughts, wry comments, and useful tidbits (only occasionally).
-If the bottoms of some pages look bloated, please excuse all the excess - they are only here to serve.
+If the bottoms of some pages look bloated, please excuse all the excess - they're only here to serve.